bleaktwig/yuadrem-wiki/docs/religion/primordials/nix.md

 # Nix
-Nix is the god of Unity and the Cosmos.
+Nix is the god of Unity, the Cosmos, and Inevitability.

 Their body is the cosmos itself: everything that exists is borrowed, and must eventually be returned to them.
 They have never manifested themself to a creature in the planet, but are are generally portrayed as a bare-faced curassow, its feathers iridescent like oil on water.